dart-lang/characters/README.md

 also know as [Unicode (extended) grapheme clusters](https://unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).

-The `Characters` class allows access to the individual characters of a string, and a way to navigate back and forth between them.
+The `Characters` class allows access to the individual characters of a string, and a way to navigate back and forth between them using a `CharacterRange`.
-It also has a set of utility functions for inspecting and modifying strings without breaking up graphemes clusters.